 As with any houseplant, to ensure growth is not restricted, regular repotting is very important.
-It is a key part to caring for a Bonsai tree and repotting will help with healthy and strong growth.
+It is important to repot a Bonsai tree as repotting will help with healthy and strong growth.

 When to Repot?

 Repotting a Bonsai tree should not be done on a routine but basically when the tree needs to be repotted.
-This can vary massively depending on the species of bonsai, size of the original pot, age and growing conditions.
-However, in general the younger trees will need repotting every 2 years while for older trees it is more every 3 to 5 years.
+This can vary massively depending on the species of bonsai, the size of the original pot, age, and growing conditions.
+However, in general, the younger trees will need repotting every 2 years while for older trees it is more every 3 to 5 years.

 How to Repot?